Definition – External economies of scale occur when a whole industry grows larger and firms benefit from lower long-run average costs.

 - Cluster effect.
 If firms locate in a similar area, then this makes it more efficient for suppliers to meet a larger base of purchasers.
 For example, if you set up a chemical firm in the Ruhr Valley, Germany, there will be already suppliers and transport links to deal with the related aspects of the industry.

-- If mining becomes concentrated in a certain area, then there will develop better transport links for shipping the goods to the market.
+- Transport links.
+If mining becomes concentrated in a certain area, then there will develop better transport links for shipping the goods to the market.
 Therefore, as new firms enter or existing firms expand – then they can take advantage of the existing infrastructure to get lower average costs.

-- In the political sphere, if an industry grows and becomes important to a region, it may gain greater political bargaining power and local politicians will seek to gain favourable terms for their local industry – in the form of subsidies/tariffs.
+- Supportive legislation.
+In the political sphere, if an industry grows and becomes important to a region, it may gain greater political bargaining power and local politicians will seek to gain favourable terms for their local industry – in the form of subsidies/tariffs.

 Implications of external economies of scale

 - New trade theory states that countries often specialise in particular goods, for no particular reason other than historical accident and the exploitation of economies of scale.
-Rather than comparative advantage, it makes sense for industries to concentrate in areas where they are already strong.
-External economies of scale can be very important for driving industry grow in particular regions.
+Rather than a comparative advantage, it makes sense for industries to concentrate in areas where they are already strong.
+External economies of scale can be very important for driving industry grows in particular regions.
 It can also explain the rapid growth of cities.

-Difference with internal economies of scale
+The difference with internal economies of scale

 - Internal economies of scale refer to how a firm gains lower average cost – from the increase in the size of that particular firm.